oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 ### **Idea:** oVirt unify rpc solutions

 **Description:** ovirt-engine uses XMLRPC or JSONRPC for communicating with VDSM.
 The JSONRPC server is using JSON schema for bridging between rpc calls and existing API classes.
-However, the bridge is not used to bridge the XMLRPC calls to the API, resulting in duplicate code and documentaion, and never ending synchronization between the different rpc solutions.
-This project is about unifing the rpc solutions so all of them will use the bridge and the schema, and duplication and manual synching is avoided.
+However, the bridge is not used to bridge the XMLRPC calls to the API, resulting in duplicate code and documentation, and never ending synchronization between the different rpc solutions.
+This project is about unifing the rpc solutions so all of them will use the bridge and the schema, and duplication and manual syncing is avoided.

 **Expected results:** All rpc calls should use the bridge, and documentation and input and output types appear once and only once.